 - 2 teaspoons Harissa paste

-- 2 Tablespoons olive oil
+- 2 tablespoons olive oil

-- 6 medium potatoes cut into small wedges
+- 6 medium potatoes, cut into small wedges

-- 10 mini bell peppers cut in half
+- 10 mini bell peppers, halved

-- To garnish optional: pomegranate arils, chopped cilantro
+- Optional garnish: pomegranate arils, chopped cilantro

 Instructions

-- Preheat the oven to 350f.
+- Preheat your oven to 425°F (220°C).

 Debs says